sdeigm/uni-meter/README.md

 oversteer the power production and consumption values and that they are fluctuating too much around 0 (see the comments and findings to this [issue](https://github.com/sdeigm/uni-meter/issues/12)).

-To throttle the sampling frequency you can configure a `min-sampling-period` in the `/etc/uni-meter.conf` file.
+To throttle the sampling frequency you can configure a `min-sample-period` in the `/etc/uni-meter.conf` file.
 This configuration value specifies the minimum time until the next output data is delivered to the storage.

 ```hocon